Nordic Word of the Week: Sisu

 Word: Sisu Pronunciation: See-soo Literal Meaning: Quiet inner strength; gentle perseverance.

 There is a Finnish saying: "Happiness does not come from searching for it, but from living through it."
-We often confuse "gentle parenting" with "comfortable parenting."
+We often confuse gentle parenting with comfortable parenting.
 We want to shield our children from frustration, boredom, and cold.
 But in the Nordic tradition, we believe that a certain amount of discomfort is not just unavoidable, it is necessary.
 This is why we place such a heavy emphasis on outdoor play, regardless of the weather.
 When a child plays in the wind or the wet snow, they are learning a physical form of resilience.
 They learn that they can be cold and still have fun.
 They learn that discomfort is temporary.
-A child who can endure a wet mitten without melting down is a child who is building the emotional regulation required for adulthood.

-Sisu is not about being harsh, or about ignoring a child's needs.
+Sisu is not about being harsh or about ignoring a child's needs.
 It is about being a calm, sturdy presence while they navigate a challenge.
 It is looking at a frustrated child and saying, "I see that this is hard, I am right here, and I know you can handle it."

 We cannot give our children Sisu.
 It is a muscle they must build themselves.
 Our job is simply to stop interrupting the workout.